Find the Right Factory For Your New Custom Product

 Capture all decisions in one place to prevent mistakes

 Leaving design details up to interpretation can be costly.
-You can send over good tech packs or CAD files at the start of a project but at some point product information, updates, and new decisions get spread out all over email, WeChat, calls, meetings, and various different sample revisions.
+You can send over good tech packs or CAD files at the start of a project, but at some point product information, updates, and new decisions get spread out all over email, WeChat, calls, meetings, and various sample revisions.
 As a result, decisions get lost, and (guaranteed!) mistakes will get made down the line.

 Conduct a final process audit

-A process audit is another incredibly effective way to uncover what a supplier does and does not do in their own factory, and reveals which parts or steps they’ll outsource to other suppliers.
-Faster and cheaper than a trip overseas, this method gives you a purview into what it’s like to work with this supplier and whether or not they can deliver a product made to your exact specifications.
+It’s also another way to uncover what a supplier does and does not do in their own factory, and which parts of the process they’ll outsource to other suppliers if any.
+It’s also a good time to review standards and processes, like REACH Standards, California Prop 65 Standards, and UL for electrical products.
 Much more is said about process audits in our Complete Guide to New Product Development.

-Making the Case for a U.S.-based Manufacturing Partner
+Making the Case for a U.S.-Based Manufacturing Partner

 A U.S.-based manufacturing and development partner can help you with: